Cool Sci Fi Movies - 5 of the Best Science Fiction Movies You've Probably Never Seen

 Cillian Murphy in Sunshine

-Sunshine is another great movie that I originally rented from Netflix just because I wanted to watch Chris Evans ( who doesn't work enough).
+Sunshine is another great movie that I originally rented from Netflix just because I wanted to watch Chris Evans, who prior to getting cast as Captain America simply didn't work enough or at least... didn't work often enough in movies that were actually good.
 I wasn't nearly expecting the movie to be as good as it was though.
-It's really the film that the incredibly boring George Clooney scifi movie Solaris should have been.
+It's really the film that the incredibly boring George Clooney sci-fi movie Solaris should have been.
 Sunshine has the same sort of pacing and quietness to it, but far more effectively accomplished.
 For some viewers, the pacing may be too languid, but I found the movie pretty engrossing and the performances were excellent, particularly Chris Evans and Cillian Murphy.

 Sunshine is sort of a melding of sf and horror.
 Cillian Murphy is the protagonist and he's one of a team of scientists that is on a mission to "reignite the sun" which is fading out.
 The intent is to blast a couple of nukes into the center of the sun in the hopes that this will postpone the sun's death throes a bit longer.
 This is actually the second mission since the first mission failed after the disappearance of the first spacecraft sent to do the job.